Spring Grand Arizona: May 10—20, 2013

 They have been called the Mexican Mountains and the Sky Islands.
 The Santa Ritas, Huachucas, and Chiricahua Mountains are islands of cool greenery rising from the deserts and grasslands of Southeastern Arizona.
 As the northernmost outliers of the Mexican Sierra Madre, these ranges and their well-watered canyons host many Mexican species found nowhere else in the United States.

-In the lower canyons, the barks of the Elegant Trogon, the squeals of the Sulphur-bellied Flycatcher, and the mellow song of the Painted Redstart ring through the oaks and sycamores.
-Higher up, amidst the conifers and Gambel oaks, roving mixed-species flocks harbor Red-faced and Olive warblers, Greater Pewee, and Mexican Chickadee.
+In the lower canyons, the barks of the Elegant Trogon, the rattle of the Arizona Woodpecker, the squeals of the Sulphur-bellied Flycatcher, and the mellow song of the Painted Redstart ring through the oaks and sycamores.
+Higher up, amidst the conifers and Gambel oaks, roving mixed-species flocks harbor Red-faced, Virginia’s, and Olive warblers, Greater Pewee, and Mexican Chickadee.
 Along desert washes one may find Lucy’s Warbler, the secretive Crissal Thrasher, or the highly localized Rufous-winged and Five-striped sparrows.
-Riparian forests and streamside thickets may yield such highly-sought species as Common Black-Hawk, Gray Hawk, and Thick-billed Kingbird.
+Riparian forests and streamside thickets may yield such highly-sought species as Common Black-Hawk, Gray Hawk, Northern Beardless Tyrannulet, and Thick-billed Kingbird.

 Owls and hummingbirds deserve special mention.
 Nowhere in North America can one find more species of owls in such a small area.
 Ten species are possible, and eight or more can be expected on any given trip.
 Included among these are Spotted, Flammulated, and Elf owls, Northern Pygmy-Owl, and Whiskered Screech-Owl.
 Likewise, 14 species of hummingbirds have been recorded on this tour with eight or more likely on each trip.
 From the giant Blue-throated and Magnificent to the tiny Costa’s and flashy Violet-crowned, hummingbirds abound.